*This* is the ultra-comforting keto eggplant parmesan we didn’t know we needed in our life right now.

 Another reason can be that the slices were purged too long and dried out too much.

 Too soggy means too much water.
-The number one cause is usually from not purging the eggplant enough but other reasons include:
+The number one cause is usually due to not purging the eggplant enough but other reasons include:

 – Too much water in your tomato sauce.